People Are Confused - What Should I Do?

 I’m a fly on the wall during a client’s departmental quarterly planning meeting when someone completely unsolicited said, “I love Rhythm.
 I finally know what my job is.”

 It’s fair to say we’ve all had times when we weren’t crystal clear about what our job really was.
-Whether we were starting a new role, getting used to the latest reorganization, or, navigating our path with a vague job description as our map, we were moving forward with a ‘fake it till you make it’ mantra.
+Whether we were starting a new role, getting used to the latest reorganization, or, navigating our path with a vague job description on their job scorecard as our map, we were moving forward with a ‘fake it till you make it’ mantra.

 Think of your team and consider someone who, for whatever reason, is not living up to his or her potential.
 Could she be confused?
 Are your initiatives getting done in the manner and timeframe you expect?
 Does your team know exactly what needs to be done and what success looks like?